telit/IoT-AppZone-AZX/README.md

  - call `copy_telit_libs` passing as arguments the location where the script is installed and the destination folder (where you project is)

-The function will copy all the specified libraries in the location and update the Makefile.in with correct include paths and new source files.
-If any libraries have other dependencies, those dependencies will be handled automatically by the script.
+The function will copy all the specified libraries in the location and update the Makefile.in file with the correct include paths and new source files.
+If any libraries have other dependencies, those will be handled automatically by the script.

+_The same logic applies for `import_libs.ps1` with a custom `get_libs.ps1` script._

+**Below a few examples of a generic get_libs script for both Linux and Windows systems.**

-## Example Script
+## Example Scripts

-_Please note that you might need to adjust the the variables in the script to reflect your project's directory or setup._
+_Please note that you might need to adjust the variables in the script to reflect your project's directory or setup._

 ### Linux / Windows with a bash shell

+Below an example of a bash script that, launched from the repository root, will install the required libraries.
+The script needs the destination path to be provided as an input parameter.

 __get_libs.sh__